Introduction to the Course

 This is a course which balances depth studies with broader themes.
 It builds on but does not depend on the knowledge, understanding and skills developed at GCSE level.
 The full Advanced Level qualification is a two year course with final examinations and coursework submitted at the end.

-Standard entry requirements including GCSE History grade B and English Language at grade 5 or above.
+Standard WG6 entry requirements including GCSE History and English Language at grade 6 or above.

 An investigation into the origins of the Cold War conflict, examining how far Stalin’s Foreign policy led to the breakdown of the wartime alliance, the impact of the Nuclear Arms race on international relations, key conflicts such as the Korean and Vietnam wars and the roles of Gorbachev, Reagan and Eastern European national movements in ending the Cold War and the collapse of the Berlin Wall.
 This unit has focused around Historical Interpretation with the analysis of contemporary sources as the driving focus behind student’s historical understanding of events and debates.